 Fresh Tangerine Sorbet

-- 2 tsp. fresh tangerine zest
+- 2 teaspoons fresh tangerine zest

 - Pinch sea salt

-- 1 tbsp. vodka optional
+- 1 tablespoon vodka optional

-- 2 cups fresh squeezed tangerine or orange juice
+- 2 cups tangerine (or orange) juice, fresh squeezed

 - Pour the mixture through a fine-mesh strainer into a medium bowl and refrigerate for at least an hour, or until chilled.